Nest Box Basics

-You do NOT want to mount bluebird boxes on the sides of trees, fences, or buildings.
+You SHOULD NOT mount bluebird boxes on the sides of trees, fences, or buildings.
 These are very difficult if not impossible to protect from climbing predators.
 Also, do NOT hang bluebird boxes.
 They seem to prefer fixed boxes that are not swinging randomly in the wind.

 Usually, when mounting the bluebird box to the pole, you will need some way of attaching the box.
 Pipe clamps can be often be used, which clamps the pole to the back of the box.
 Pipe flanges are sometimes used too.
 Usually, the box will be attached to the top of the pole in this case vs. the side of the pole with the pipe clamp option.
 Also, some bird feeding supply stores sell poles specially made for bluebird boxes, which are easy to put in the ground.
 They also sometimes sell separate flanges to mount the box to the pole.